Jessmica11/regex-tutorial/README.md

 ### Component 4

 The dollar sign `$`, a magical seal, asserts the end of the string.
 It ensures that the hex magic concludes at the very end.

+It's important to keep your [grimoire](https://libguides.sdsu.edu/c.php?g=905875&p=6686265) close to your heart so it's used to its highest power, and magical symbolism and its rules must be followed.

 ## Understanding Hexes